| |

 What should you do if you only have 3-5 days or so?
 Pick one or two of the regions above, and focus on those rather than trying to do it all.

-We have suggestions on how to plan a shorter itinerary below the main itinerary, which includes day-by-day Tuscany itinerary options for 3 and 5 days.
+We have suggestions on how to plan a shorter itinerary below the main itinerary, which includes day-by-day itinerary options for 3 and 5 days.

 More time?
 Great!
 We also have suggestions on what to do with your extra time in a section below the main itinerary.

-Where to Stay for Your Tuscany Road Trip
+Where to Stay in Tuscany

 When it comes to where to stay, there are essentially three approaches you could take: stay in one place for your entire trip, and use it as a base for exploring the entire region, stay in a different place each night, or a find a home base in each micro-region and stay there for a couple of nights each.